filamentphp/filament/packages/forms/docs/05-validation.md

 ])
 ```

-## Sending Notification for Validation Error
+## Sending validation notiications

-If you want to send a notification on validation error you may do so by using the method `onValidationError` in your livewire component
+If you want to send a notification when validation error occurs, you may do so by using the `onValidationError()` method on your Livewire component:

 ```php
 use Filament\Notifications\Notification;